-June LSAT scores were released a week ago, and since then we’ve been asked repeatedly about retakes.
+Whenever scores release, we consistently get the same question.
+Should I retake the LSAT?
 And that’s understandable.
-Some will receive their scores and know immediately that they need another shot, and others will be fortunate enough to have nailed the test and be done with it forever.
-But a large segment of students will be in the middle—posting solid-but-not-slam-dunk scores that give them a chance at their target schools but do not guarantee admission.
-That often leads to a difficult decision period wherein these students struggle to decide if they are going to retake the test or not.
+Some will receive their scores and know immediately that they need another shot.
+Others are fortunate enough to not have to take the test ever again.
+But, a large segment of students will be in the middle.
+The scores are solid, but not slam-dunk and give a chance at target schools, but do not guarantee admission.
+This leads to a difficult decision period wherein students struggle to decide whether they’re going to retake the test.

 Well I’m here to help clarify that difficult decision with a simple bit of advice: retake it!

-In other words, law schools focus on your highest score when considering your application, and this makes sense because that’s the only one they have to report to the American Bar Association, so you should strongly consider taking the LSAT again if you can improve at all.
+In other words, law schools focus on your highest score when considering your application.
+This makes sense because it’s the only one they have to report to the American Bar Association.
+With that in mind, you should strongly consider taking the LSAT again if you can improve at all.